r3v/r3vbot/README.md

 REQUIRED PERL MODULES
 ---------------------
 	Bot::BasicBot
+	Config::Simple
 	POE::Component::SSLify

 SETUP/CONFIG
 ------------
 You should definitely setup AND configure the bot.
 Edit some variables and run it.
 (More detailed instructions will probably be put here at some point soon.)
+Hey, this really needs to be updated now, since the bot is using a config file instead of variables in the script!

 COMMANDS
 --------